kboronka/http-pack/README.md

 # api-tools
-A collection of Http Client, Json, and Auth classes for C# apps
+A C# library of http-client, json, and authorization classes

 ## Example
 ```C#